KC Groves

-Katherine "KC" Groves (born March 14, 1971) is an American mandolin player and singer specializing in old-time music and bluegrass.
+Katherine "KC" Groves (born 14 March 1971) is an American mandolin player and singer specializing in old-time music and bluegrass.
 She grew up in Dearborn, Michigan and lives now in Lyons, Colorado.
 Coming from a musical family, her father is a singer and a country yodeler, she had piano lessons at the age of six, though she hated them.

+Life and career

 In the early 1990s she began playing guitar, writing songs, and learning mandolin.
 Groves established herself in the Ann Arbor / Detroit alternative music scene.
 In 1999, she released her first CD, Can You Hear It, produced by Charles Sawtelle, and won the Detroit Music Award for Best Bluegrass Artist / Group.